On This Page

 Regardless of which option you choose, we recommend you discuss your situation with an accountant or lawyer to determine the best choice for you.

 CNO option: Health Professional Corporation

 As a nurse, you have the option of setting up a Health Professional Corporation with CNO.
-It is not a requirement, and you still need to be incorporated with the Ontario government.
+It is not a requirement, but if you intend to set up a Health Professional Corporation you will need to be incorporated with the Ontario government.

 The following FAQs help you understand the process of applying for a Health Professional Corporation through CNO.
 They don’t apply if you intend to incorporate your business only with the Ontario government.